 1 companies, and workers' cooperatives, which is otherwise qualified, is eligible to be considered by 2 the commission as an entity licensee.
 3 (31) "Manufacture" means to compound, blend, extract, infuse or otherwise make or 4 prepare a cannabis product.
 5 (32) "Medical cannabis" means cannabis and cannabis products that satisfy the 6 requirements of chapter 28.6 of title 21 and have been given the designation of "medical cannabis" 7 or "medical marijuana" due to dose, potency and form.
 Medical cannabis products are only 8 available for use by patient cardholders, and may only be sold to or possessed by patient 9 cardholders, or their registered caregiver, or authorized purchaser in accordance with chapter 28.6 10 of title 21.
 Medical cannabis may not be sold to, possessed by, manufactured by, or used by any 11 person except as permitted pursuant to chapter 28.6 of title 21.
 12 (33) "Medical cannabis treatment center" or "Medical marijuana treatment center" includes 13 a compassion center, a medical marijuana emporium, or marijuana establishment licensee who 14 operates a treatment center, as defined in § 21-28.6-3.
 15 (34) "Member of an impacted family" means an individual who has a parent, legal 16 guardian, child, spouse, or dependent, or was a dependent of an individual who, prior to the 17 effective date of this chapter, was arrested for, charged with, convicted of, or adjudicated delinquent 18 for any offense that is eligible for expungement under this chapter.
 19 (35) "Ownership and control" means ownership of at least fifty-one percent (51%) of the 20 cannabis establishment, and control over the management and day-to-day operations of the 21 cannabis establishment, and an interest in the capital, assets, and profits and losses of the cannabis 22 establishment proportionate to percentage of ownership.
 23 (36) "Process" or "processing" means to harvest, dry, cure, trim and separate parts of the 24 cannabis plant by manual or mechanical means, except it shall not include manufacture as defined 25 in this section.
-26 27 (37) "Production batch" means a batch of finished plant material, cannabis resin, cannabis 2 / (37) "Production batch" means a batch of finished plant material, cannabis resin, cannabis concentrate or cannabis-infused product made at the same time, using the same methods, equipment 28 concentrate or cannabis-infused product made at the same time, using the same methods, equipment 28 29 concentrate or cannabis-infused product made at the same time, using the same methods, equipment and ingredients.
-The commission shall require licensees to assign and record a unique, sequential 28 29 30 concentrate or cannabis-infused product made at the same time, using the same methods, equipment and ingredients.
-The commission shall require licensees to assign and record a unique, sequential alphanumeric identifier to each production batch for the purposes of production tracking, product 28 29 30 31 concentrate or cannabis-infused product made at the same time, using the same methods, equipment and ingredients.
-The commission shall require licensees to assign and record a unique, sequential alphanumeric identifier to each production batch for the purposes of production tracking, product labeling and product recalls.
-All production batches shall be traceable to one or more cannabis 28 29 30 31 32 concentrate or cannabis-infused product made at the same time, using the same methods, equipment and ingredients.
-The commission shall require licensees to assign and record a unique, sequential alphanumeric identifier to each production batch for the purposes of production tracking, product labeling and product recalls.
-All production batches shall be traceable to one or more cannabis cultivation batches.
+26 (37) "Production batch" means a batch of finished plant material, cannabis resin, cannabis 27 concentrate or cannabis-infused product made at the same time, using the same methods, equipment 28 and ingredients.
+The commission shall require licensees to assign and record a unique, sequential 29 alphanumeric identifier to each production batch for the purposes of production tracking, product 30 labeling and product recalls.
+All production batches shall be traceable to one or more cannabis 31 cultivation batches.
+32 (38) "Social equity applicant" means an applicant that has been disproportionately 33 impacted by criminal enforcement of marijuana laws, including individuals convicted of nonviolent 34 marijuana offenses, immediate family members of individuals convicted of nonviolent marijuana